matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Admin activity audit logs record API calls that modify your resources**

 - Created when administrative actions modify configurations or metadata.
-- Logs are always written and cannot be disabled.
+- Logs always written and cannot be disabled.
-- Must have Cloud IAM role Logging/Logs Viewer or Project/Viewer.
+- Must have Cloud IAM role `Logging/Logs Viewer` or `Project/Viewer`.

 **Data access audit logs record read, modify, or create activity on your resource metadata or user-provided data**